TheWhiteSasquatch/Pickles/README.md

 - Monitoring only runs when activated
 - Try reducing the poll interval in settings

+**CSP/Security blocking streams?**
+- Some websites (ESPN, news sites, corporate portals) have strict security policies
+- The script will show "⚠️ CSP restrictions may limit functionality" in the status
+- When streams fail to load, click the provided link to open in a new tab
+- This is normal behavior - the website is protecting itself from security risks

 ### Browser Compatibility
 - ✅ Chrome 80+
 - ✅ Firefox 75+